-Anna-Marie is one of the admissions counselor for Scripps College.
+Anna-Marie Wood is Canada's admissions counselor for Scripps College.
 She joins us to explain the benefits of a women's college for us and why students should be considering her world-class institution.
 Please share her page and presentation using the social media links next to her video with your friends and family!

 Scripps is a member of the Claremont Colleges Consortium, group of five undergraduate colleges all located across the street from one another, all within about 2.5 square kilometers.
 Students can take up to one-third of their classes at the other colleges and major in subjects taught on the other campuses, as well as join clubs, attend events, and eat in dining halls located on the other campuses.